Francis Biddle: Japanese American Internment

-Biddle was the only high-ranking official in the Roosevelt administration who opposed the wartime internment of Japanese Americans from the start.
 In 1943, after the internment had already taken place, he asked Roosevelt for the camps to be closed: "The present practice of keeping loyal American citizens in concentration camps for longer than is necessary is dangerous and repugnant to the principles of our government."
 Roosevelt resisted, however, and the camps would not be closed for another year.
 In a postwar memoir, Biddle wrote that "American citizens of Japanese origin were not even handled like aliens of the other enemy nationalities—Germans and Italians—on a selective basis, but as untouchables, a group who could not be trusted and had to be shut up only because they were of Japanese descent."

 African American civil rights

 Biddle strengthened his department's efforts on behalf of African-American civil rights by instructing United States attorneys to direct their prosecutions against forced labor in the South away from the usual practice of charging "peonage", which required them to find an element of debt, toward bringing charges of "slavery" and "involuntary servitude" against employers and local officials.
+On February 10, 1942, Biddle ordered the Federal Bureau of Investigation to probe into the lynching of Cleo Wright in Sikeston, Missouri, which was the United States' first federal investigation of a civil rights case.

 Truman administration

-At US President Harry S. Truman's request, he resigned after Roosevelt's death.
-Shortly afterward, Truman appointed Biddle as a judge at the Nuremberg Trials.
+At President Harry S. Truman's request, Biddle resigned after Roosevelt's death.
+Shortly afterward, Truman appointed Biddle as a judge at the Nuremberg trials.
 Tom C. Clark, Biddle's successor, told the story that Biddle was the first government official whose resignation Truman sought and that it was quite a difficult task.
 Biddle was amused by Truman's stammering, but after it was over, he threw his arm around the President and said, "See, Harry, now that wasn't so hard."

 In 1947, he was nominated by Truman as the US representative on the United Nations Economic and Social Council.
 However, after the Republican Party refused to act on the nomination, Biddle asked Truman to withdraw his name.

 In 1950, he was named as chairman of the Americans for Democratic Action, a position that he held for three years.
 One decade later, he wrote two volumes of memoirs: A Casual Past in 1961 and In Brief Authority in 1962.
 His final position came as chairman of the Franklin D. Roosevelt Memorial Commission from which he resigned in 1965.